Skip to main content

 Patellofemoral stress syndrome is when the kneecap moves from its usual position toward the lateral side of the leg.
 It could also happen before surgery, known as a lateral release.
 In this condition, the kneecap comes under pressure and pain.

-The nerves around the kneecap can also pass pain up to the spinal nerve roots, causing severe nerve pain in knee.
+The nerves around the kneecap can also pass pain up to the spinal nerve roots, causing severe nerve pain in the knee.

 Peroneal Nerve Injury